JLSM02/Quantum-Computing-Portfolio/README.md

 # Quantum Computing 🚀🔬
-This repository explores quantum algorithms.
+This repository swohscases my work in quantum computing.
 Currently, it includes implementations of:

 * **Bernstein-Vazirani 🏹:** A quantum algorithm that efficiently determines a hidden bitstring with a single query.